 Returns from an investment can be estimated using both absolute returns and CAGR.
-On the one hand, absolute returns are a measure of the total return from an investment, irrespective of the time period.
+Absolute returns measure the total return from an investment, irrespective of the time period.
 CAGR, on the other hand, is the return from an investment during a specific period.
-Both absolute returns and CAGR are used for determining the return from an investment.
-However, both use different ways to calculate the return.
-This article covers absolute return and CAGR in detail and elaborates on absolute return vs CAGR.
+Both absolute returns and CAGR are used to determine the return from an investment.
+However, they use different ways to calculate the return.
+This article covers absolute return and CAGR in detail and elaborates on absolute return vs. CAGR.

-What Are Absolute Returns in a Mutual Fund?
+Absolute Return vs CAGR: What Are They in a Mutual Fund?

-Absolute returns in mutual funds refer to the return from a fund over a certain period of time.
-It is the total return from a mutual fund from the date of investment.
-Absolute returns are expressed as a percentage and show how much the investment has grown or depreciated in value.
+Absolute returns in mutual funds refer to the return from a fund over a certain period.
+They are the total return from the date of investment.
+Absolute returns are expressed as a percentage and show how much the investment has grown or depreciated.

 Absolute returns are pure returns from the investment and don’t compare to any other benchmark.
 Also, absolute returns can be positive or negative.
 The fund managers of mutual funds seek a positive return by using multiple strategies like short selling or derivatives.

-While calculating absolute returns, the tenure of the investment is the least important.
-Only actual investment and the current value of the investment are considered while estimating the absolute return.
+The tenure of the investment is the least important factor in calculating absolute returns.
+Only the actual investment and its current value are considered.

 The formula for Absolute return:

 Let’s understand absolute returns with an example.
-An investor invests INR 1,00,00 in a mutual fund.
-Over a certain period of time, the investment grows to INR 3,00,000.
+An investor invests INR 1,00,000 in a mutual fund.
+Over a certain period, the investment grows to INR 3,00,000.
 The absolute return from this investment can be calculated using the above formula.

 Absolute return = (300000/100000 – 1) * 100

-The absolute return of the above investment is 200%.
-The tenure of the investment is not considered while calculating the return from the investment.
-The 200% return could’ve been earned over a period of months, years or decades.
-Using absolute return alone, one cannot determine whether the investment is good or not as the tenure of the investment isn’t known.
+The absolute return on the above investment is 200%.
+The tenure of the investment is not considered while calculating the return.
+The 200% return could’ve been earned over months, years, or decades.
+Using absolute return alone, one cannot determine whether the investment is good or not, as the tenure of the investment isn’t known.

 Therefore, absolute returns only tell how much the investment depreciated or appreciated.
 It doesn’t tell how fast the investment grew or fell.
-Hence, absolute returns cannot be used for comparison of two different investments.
+Hence, absolute returns cannot be used to compare two different investments.

-What is Compound Annual Growth Rate (CAGR) in a Mutual Fund?
+What is the Compound Annual Growth Rate (CAGR) in a Mutual Fund?

 CAGR (Compounded annual growth rate) is the rate of return from a mutual fund during a specific period of time, assuming the profits are reinvested.
-In other words, CAGR shows how much the investment has grown from the beginning to ending value over a period of time.
+In other words, CAGR shows how much the investment has grown from the beginning to ending value over some time.

-CAGR shows the rate at which the investment grows each year to reach the investment’s final value.
-It smoothes out the performance of a fund so that it can be easily understood and becomes comparable to other investments.
-One can use CAGR to compare two investments and determine which has performed better during a specific period of time.
+CAGR shows the rate at which an investment grows each year to reach its final value.
+It smoothes out a fund’s performance so that it is easily understood and comparable to other investments.
+One can use CAGR to compare two investments and determine which has performed better during a specific period.

 The formula for Compounded Annual Growth Rate CAGR